Andratx

 The trip to Banyalbufar from Palma is at least as beautiful as the village and the area itself.
 The winding roads take you through idyllic small village communities filled with charm and typical Mallorcan architecture, plantations of olives, oranges and almonds – a jumble of “true Mallorca”.

-Things to do in Andratx
+Best Things to do and see around Andratx

 La Trapa is large property set in the most privileged location with views over the sea, mountains and the Sa Dragonera island.
 La Trapa has its name from the former Trappist monastery that was built here by monks, in 1810, buildings that you can explore while you admire this impressive place, e.g. remains of the chapel, the mill and the stone terraces built with the dry stone technique.